When to Seek Professional Help for AI Anxiety

 The Body Check

 Set three alarms throughout the day.
 When they go off, pause and scan your body: Where are you holding tension?
 Jaw?
 Shoulders?
 Stomach?
-Just noticing — without trying to fix anything — begins to build the mind-body awareness that therapy will build on.
+Just noticing — without trying to fix anything — begins to build the grounding techniques that therapy will build on.
 Take three slow breaths and return to what you were doing.

 For more breathing techniques, visit our breathing exercises guide.